patrickssj222/NewWorldInterview/README.md

 In the project directory, you can run:

+### `yarn install`
+Installs the necessary node modules to run the application

 ### `yarn start`

 Runs the app in the development mode.\
+Make sure yarn install is ran previously
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\